octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ## Using a *Truffle* Box

-A *Truffle* box is an already set-up project, easily and quickly adjustable to the specific needs of a project.
+A *Truffle* box is an already set up project, easily and quickly adjustable to the specific needs of a project.
-They can be launched instantly, and modified with little work. *Truffle* provides users with a global boxes repository:
+They can be launched instantly and modified with little work. *Truffle* provides users with a global boxes repository:
 [https://www.trufflesuite.com/boxes]

-A Tezos box can be found here:
+A Tezos box is available here:
 [https://www.trufflesuite.com/boxes/tezos-example]

-The tezos-example box is extremely useful for the deployment of a decentralized application (dapp).
+The `tezos-example` box is useful for the deployment of a decentralized application (dapp).

 You can download this box with: